sbslee/fuc/docs/cli.rst

                        [--max-depth INT]
                        fasta bams [bams ...]

-   Perform variant calling and filtering for BAM files.
+   Call variants (SNVs/indels) from BAM files.

    This command will run a fully customizable, bcftools-based pipeline for calling and filtering variants.